CP1404/Practicals/prac_06/README.md

 # Deliverables

 This section summarises the expectations for marking in this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

+This week, please submit two PR URLs:

+- Your own feedback branch PR with a mention of a reviewer
+- the PR that you reviewed

 Files required: